-Potential candidates are strongly encouraged to make informal contact with Keith at k.w.caldecott@sussex.ac.uk before applying.
+Potential candidates are strongly encouraged to make informal contact with Dr Wiebke Schuett (w.schuett@sussex.ac.uk; she/her) before applying.

-Applications should be accompanied by a full CV, a statement of research interests and aspirations (not more than 4 pages), and the names of three academic referees.
-[Optional
+Applications should be accompanied by a full CV, a cover letter including a statement of research interests and aspirations (not more than 4 pages), and the names of three academic referees.